boot2docker/boot2docker-cli/README.md

 upperip=192.168.59.254
 ```

-Environment variables of the form `$ENVVAR` in the profile will be expanded,
-even on Windows.

-You can override the configurations using command-line flags.
+You can override the configurations using matching command-line flags.
 Type
 `boot2docker-cli -h` for more information.
 The configuration file options are
 the same as the command-line flags with long names.